 Job Start Payment (previously Job Grant) is a new payment to help young people with the costs associated with the transition into employment, after a period of time out of paid work.

-Job Start Payment will be a cash payment of £250; £400 for a young person with children.
-This will be available to those between the age of 16 to 24 who have been out of paid work and receiving a low income benefit for six months prior to finding employment.
+Job Start Payment is a cash payment of £250; £400 for a young person with children.
+It is available to those between the ages of 16 and 24 who have been out of paid work and receiving a low income benefit for six months prior to finding employment.